KyTDK/Moderator-Bot/docs/metrics.md

 ### Reading Metrics

-- `modules.metrics.get_media_metric_rollups()` walks the sorted-set indexes to collect the latest rollups, returning raw counters plus derived statistics (averages, standard deviations, flag rates, and acceleration splits).
+- `modules.metrics.get_media_metric_rollups()` walks the sorted-set indexes to collect the latest rollups, returning the raw counters plus derived statistics (averages, standard deviations, flag rates, bytes stats) and per-acceleration breakdowns.
+Each rollup also includes `status_counts`, `updated_at`, and the latest flagged snapshot.
-- `modules.metrics.get_media_metrics_summary()` aggregates rollups by `content_type`, surfacing the same enriched metrics for each content bucket.
+- `modules.metrics.get_media_metrics_summary()` aggregates rollups by `content_type`, surfacing the same enriched metrics and acceleration splits for each content bucket.
-- `modules.metrics.get_media_metrics_totals()` fetches the global snapshot in the enriched format so existing consumers automatically gain the expanded measurements.
+- `modules.metrics.get_media_metrics_totals()` fetches the global snapshot in the enriched format so existing consumers automatically gain the expanded measurements, including acceleration metrics and `status_counts`.

 All helpers return native Python types (UTC-aware datetimes, integers, decoded JSON dicts) so callers don't need to manipulate Redis-specific representations.